Cryptoverse: Bitcoin wants to break its bond with stocks

 The crypto winter has been cold and hard, though.

-The total market cap for cryptocurrencies has shrunk by more than a third to $984 billion from nearly $3 trillion in November 2021, according to CoinMarketCap.com.
+The total market cap for cryptocurrencies has shrunk by more than two-thirds to $984 billion from nearly $3 trillion in November 2021, according to CoinMarketCap.com.

 Market participation has also dwindled, with the average daily trading volume of digital asset products falling to $61.3 million as of Oct.
 25, far from the daily volumes of around $700 million seen last November, CryptoCompare data shows.